Wang Zhaoguo: Rise to power

 By 1979, the 38-year-old Wang had become the party chief of the Second Automobile Works.
 After the Cultural Revolution, Deng Xiaoping and a new group leaders introduced wide-ranging reforms.
 Deng was said to have been briefed on Wang's outstanding performance and sought to promote Wang.
 Wang entered the Central Committee of the Chinese Communist Party at a mere 41 years of age, and was selected to become the First Secretary of the Communist Youth League from 1982 to 1984.
 At this point, Hu Jintao was working as Wang's first deputy.

-By 1984, Wang had become the chief of the General Office of the Chinese Communist Party, essentially serving as the chief of staff of then party General Secretary Hu Yaobang; the next year, Wang earned a seat on the Secretariat, the party's top policy execution and implementation organ.
-That he advanced to such a high rank at 44 years of age was seen as a promising sign that he was being groomed for the party's top leadership post.
+By 1984, Wang had become the director of the General Office of the Chinese Communist Party, essentially serving as the chief of staff of then party General Secretary Hu Yaobang; the next year, Wang earned a seat on the Secretariat, the party's top policy execution and implementation organ.
+That he advanced to national leadership at 44 years of age was seen as a promising sign that he was being groomed for the party's top leadership post.
 Wang was therefore seen as a close associate of Hu, given that both men had come from Communist Youth League backgrounds.
 Hu, a reformer, was ousted from power by a group of conservative party elders in 1987 due to irreconcilable differences over policy.

 Wang had advocated for policies favouring the party "clean up its own act" and "self-discipline" as part of wider political reform programs spearheaded by Hu, and said that these changes must begin with the party's upper echelons.
 This move was met with resistance from party elders, who saw themselves as being unfairly targeted and politically vulnerable; Wang was subsequently removed as General Office chief.
 Wang was succeeded by Wen Jiabao, the deputy chief of the General Office at the time.